1. Purpose of policy

-8.3 It is important that USC maintains positive relationships with schools, which account for around half of the University’s undergraduate intake.
-Communication and engagement with schools is coordinated by Marketing and External Engagement, and USC staff are not permitted to initiate contact with schools for domestic student recruitment purposes without prior written approval from the Manager, Student Recruitment.
+8.3 It is important that the University maintains positive relationships with schools, which account for around half of the University’s undergraduate intake.
+Communication and engagement with schools is coordinated by Marketing, and staff are not permitted to initiate contact with schools for domestic student recruitment purposes without prior written approval from the Manager, Student Recruitment.

-8.3.1 If a USC staff member outside Marketing and External Engagement is approached by a school with a request to engage in activities relating to student recruitment, that request must be immediately referred to the Manager, Student Recruitment for further action to ensure a holistic and effective approach in managing schools relationships.
+8.3.1 If a staff member outside Marketing is approached by a school with a request to engage in activities relating to student recruitment, that request must be immediately referred to the Manager, Student Recruitment for further action to ensure a holistic and effective approach in managing schools relationships.

-8.4 Domestic student recruitment events including USC information events, open days, career markets, expos, industry evenings, and awards and presentation activities are managed by Marketing and External Engagement.
-No other area of the University, including faculties and schools, is permitted to have a separate presence at events where USC is already represented unless the Director, Marketing and External Engagement has granted prior written approval.
+8.4 Domestic student recruitment events including University information events, open days, career markets, expos, industry evenings, and awards and presentation activities are managed by Marketing.
+No other area of the University, including faculties and schools, is permitted to have a separate presence at events where the University is already represented unless the Director, Marketing has granted prior written approval.

-8.5 Staff requested by Marketing and External Engagement to present or represent USC at domestic student recruitment events and activities must receive a relevant briefing by Marketing and External Engagement.
+8.5 Staff requested by Marketing to present or represent the University at domestic student recruitment events and activities must receive a relevant briefing by Marketing.

-8.6 Marketing and External Engagement is responsible for developing and maintaining an audience of highly-engaged contacts including schools (primary and secondary), prospective students and community members.
+8.6 Marketing is responsible for developing and maintaining an audience of highly-engaged contacts including schools (primary and secondary), prospective students and community members.
 The customer relationship management (CRM) system is a tool which facilitates direct, scalable outbound communication with these audiences, ranging from mass content dissemination to one-on-one relationship management.
-Communications with prospective students and schools must be managed through this CRM environment under the direction of Marketing and External Engagement, and not through other systems.
+Communications with prospective students and schools must be managed through this CRM environment under the direction of Marketing, and not through other systems.

-8.7 USC International is responsible for international student recruitment both directly and via recruitment agents and overseas institutions from which international students are sourced.
-USC International must:
+8.7 International Office is responsible for international student recruitment both directly and via recruitment agents and overseas institutions from which international students are sourced.
+International Office must:

 - ensure that its student recruitment and related marketing activities are consistent with the requirements of the ESOS Act and honour the standards of the associated National Code